Drexel’s golf program has taken building diversity within its roster very seriously

 The Dragons have had one or more golfers of color on their roster since the 2013-14 season, which is impressive considering only 2% of college golfers at non-HBCU Division I schools are Black.

-According to the NCAA’s Coach and Student-Athlete Demographics Database, which is updated with data through 2023, just 2% of male, Division I golfers are black.
+According to the NCAA’s coach and student-athlete demographics database, which is updated through 2023, just 2% of male Division I golfers are Black.

-Diversity in the sport of golf has long been a work in progress.
+Diversity in golf has long been a work in progress.
 At Drexel, head coach Ben Feld is working to establish a program that can feel like home to golfers of all backgrounds.

 When Feld took over the Drexel men’s golf program in 2016, he was just three years removed from completing his collegiate career as a Dragon.
 In his first official recruiting class, Feld brought in two golfers, Angelo Giantsopolous and Ethan Mangum.
-In his recruitment of Mangum, Feld was led to West Palm Beach, Fla. where he would meet Jeffrey Cunningham.
+In his recruitment of Mangum, Feld was led to West Palm Beach, Fla., where he met Jeff Cunningham.

 » READ MORE: Jefferson unveils an all-new golf classic aimed at continuing to change the face of the sport

-In recalling their early days as players and coaches at Drexel, both Feld and Cunningham spoke of the individual growth they had to achieve in order to find success.
+In recalling their early days as players and coaches at Drexel, Feld and Cunningham spoke of the individual growth they had to achieve to find success.

 [Diversity within the program] accelerates growth.

-“It wasn’t all sunshine and rainbows … [Cunningham] had some growing pains to go through, and we had some tough times getting on the same page, especially early on,” Feld recalled.
+“It wasn’t all sunshine and rainbows. … [Cunningham] had some growing pains to go through, and we had some tough times getting on the same page, especially early on,” Feld said.
 “I was a new, young, brash head coach trying to do things my way, and it took a minute for us to get our footing.
-But, once things really clicked and we started to trust each other it really became unlike any relationship that I’ve had with a student-athlete in my time.”
+But once things really clicked and we started to trust each other, it really became unlike any relationship that I’ve had with a student-athlete in my time.”

-Of course, adjusting to playing and coaching golf at the Division I level involved improving as individuals on the golf course.
+Of course, adjusting to playing and coaching golf in Division I involved improving on the golf course.
 Feld and Cunningham’s relationship was most impactful off the course.

 » READ MORE: Anna Castaldo knows Drexel field hockey can ‘be great.’
 Here’s how she’s leading the charge